Why You Need Recurring Revenue Streams—and How to Start

 The same advice for building a healthy investment portfolio applies to your business: diversifying will lower risk and increase growth.

 Adding a recurring revenue stream (or two, or three!) can provide a predictable, ongoing source of income which will improve the accuracy of your projections, increase profits, and provide a buffer for any unexpected sales dips.

 Here are four simple ways to start earning recurring revenue for your small business.

-Think newspapers, magazines, Netflix, and those delightful subscription boxes that arrive each month featuring food items, craft kits, cosmetics, specialty teas, books, or clothing.
-Some B2B examples are cloud based accounting software, document storage, anti-virus protection, and web hosting.
+Ever wondered what are the most tried and true recurring revenue model?
+Many would say the subscription that automatically rolls over each month unless canceled is the best option for earning recurring revenue.
+What kind of services can one offer with auto-renew subscriptions?
+Think about subscriptions for things like newspapers, magazines, and Netflix.
+There are also those delightful subscription boxes that arrive each month featuring food items, craft kits, cosmetics, specialty teas, books, or clothing.
+Some B2B options include cloud-based accounting software, document storage, anti-virus protection, and web hosting.

 Customers depend on their evergreen subscription services because they make their lives easier or more pleasant.
 As long as they feel they’re getting value for their money, your customers won’t give the small monthly fee charged to their credit card a second thought.